 Asher recounts all of this with sympathy.
 But I have several issues with his reporting, some petty, some not.

 For one, in describing Algren’s first meeting with the French author and feminist Simone de Bouvoir in 1947 (an acquaintance that instantly blossomed into a romance), Asher writes that Algren “boarded the El on a Friday evening and rode it toward the Loop—beneath Milwaukee Avenue, through the narrow tunnel under the Chicago River, and then south under State Street.”

 Actually, the subway under Milwaukee Avenue didn’t open until 1951, and it runs under Dearborn Street in the Loop, not State Street.
 In 1947, Algren would have had to take the El (or “L,” as the system is branded) the long way around from his neighborhood.

 Asher also writes that when living in Sag Harbor, Long Island at the end of his life, Algren “he slipped into the frigid Atlantic and swam a little, but not a lot.”
 Sag Harbor is located on a bay, not the ocean.
 And the writer Pete Hamill’s name is misspelled in the citations.
 The errors add up, and at some point it reads like a badly sourced Wikipedia entry.

 Worse, Asher reports that St. Louis was seething when Algren arrived with some tough-guy friends in the autumn of 1955.
 “A six year-old boy named Bobby Greenlease had been kidnapped and murdered the month before by a man with mafia connections, and three people had been killed since.”

 That is wildly inaccurate.
 Bobby Greenlease was kidnapped and murdered by Carl Austin Hall and Bonnie Heady in September 1953.
-The couple died in the Missouri state gas chamber exactly two months later.
+Both were put to death in the Missouri state gas chamber exactly two months later.